savannahostrowski/cinest/README.md

 1. Create venv or open in Dev Container
 1. Install deps via `pip install -r requirements.txt`
 1. In root of project (`/`), run `docker-compose up -d` to run the API and database in containers for local development

+## Notes and Issues
+- Port was auto configured to 8080 and had to switch to 5173 for vite
+- Keep getting Connection Refused by asyncpg?
+- Oryx workspace/ not found